robert-mccarthy-ca/modern-druid/README.md

 **B. Spring Season (March to May): Activation, Promotion & Growth Initiation**
 *   **Workflow:** Biochar Production Campaign
     *   Intensive 12-week biochar production campaign using dried biomass.
     *   3-person crew operating 8 kilns on a 12-hour/day, 3-day/week schedule.
+Additional crews could be added if necessary, with 3-day weeks allowing for two full crews without further equipment.
 *   **Workflow:** "Pick-Your-Own" Promotion & Education
     *   Launch the season's public harvest.
 Install signage, update websites, and host community events to guide foraging.
     *   Highlight early yields like haskaps, strawberries, and perennial greens to signal the start to the season.